The homotopy momentum map of general relativity: Multisymplectic geometry of lagrangian field theories

 \begin{Proposition} A vector field $\xi$ on $J^\infty F$ is the horizontal lift of a vector field on $M$ by the Cartan connection if and only if $[\iota_{\xi}, \delta] = 0$. \end{Proposition} \begin{proof} The proof follows from a straightforward computation in jet coordinates. \end{proof}

 The last two propositions can be understood geometrically as follows.
 Assume for the sake of argument that $\calF$ is a finite dimensional manifold.
 The de Rham complex of $\Omega(\calF \times M)$ has a bigrading with vertical differential $\delta$ in the direction of $\calF$ and horizontal differential in the direction of $M$.
-A vector field $\xi$ on $\calF \times M$ is the lift of a vector field on $\calF$ if and only $[\iota_\xi, d] = 0$ and a lift of a vector field on $M$ if and only if $[\iota_\xi, d] = 0$.
+A vector field $\xi$ on $\calF \times M$ is the lift of a vector field on $\calF$ if and only $[\iota_\xi, d] = 0$ and a lift of a vector field on $M$ if and only if $[\iota_\xi, \delta] = 0$.
 Props.~\ref{prop:StrictVert} and \ref{prop:StrictHor} show that this characterization is valid also in the variational bicomplex.
-This suggests the following terminology.
+In order to emphasize this geometric interpretation, we will use for the purpose of this paper the following terminology:

 \begin{Definition} A vector field $\xi$ on $J^\infty F$ will be called \textbf{strictly vertical} if $[\iota_\xi, d] = 0$ and \textbf{strictly horizontal} if $[\iota_\xi, \delta] = 0$. \end{Definition}